GetRektBoy724/KPDB/README.md

 # Sponsor
 ![68747470733a2f2f692e696d6775722e636f6d2f4b454f796445372e706e67](https://github.com/user-attachments/assets/2e0dd6a4-c4e9-48a3-b9c0-4e9d5876c7d6)

-WebSec BV, a cybersecurity company based in Amsterdam, is recognized for their dedication to helping businesses and individuals protect themselves against online threats.
+WebSec BV, a cybersecurity company headquartered in Amsterdam (The Netherlands) with an office in Wyoming (USA), is recognized for their dedication to helping businesses and individuals protect themselves against online threats.
 As a valued sponsor, they have contributed significantly to the promotion of cybersecurity and the creation of a safer online world.

 WebSec's team of professionals is committed to staying ahead of the latest threats and developing cutting-edge solutions to keep their clients protected.
 Their passion for cybersecurity education has made them a trusted and reliable partner in the industry.